Shy Abady

-Shy Abady is an Israeli artist (born 24 September 1965 in Jerusalem).
-Over the years, Abady created "biographical" series, which followed individual figures (including, Nijinsky, Hannah Arendt and Radu Klapper, Paul Celan).Other series addressed historical-political themes (Including, "My Other Germany", "Augusta Victoria", "Back to the Levant").In some other series, (" Icon – the Golden Age", "Marcuse,Pontormo and Me"), Abady examines the language of art itself and the aesthetic influences and relationships between Western-Christian art and Jewish-Israeli art.
+Shy Abady (שי עבאדי; born 24 September 1965 in Jerusalem) is an Israeli artist.
+Over the years, Abady created "biographical" series, which followed individual figures (including, Nijinsky, Hannah Arendt and Radu Klapper, Paul Celan).

-Abady's work has been shown in solo and group exhibitions in many galleries and museums in Israel and abroad.

-Biography
+Education

 Shy Abady began studying painting at a young age at the studio of Ascher Rudnizcki.
-Later he participated in a drawing course at the "Bezalel Academy" taught by Yoram Rozov.
+Later he participated in a drawing course at the "Bezalel Academy" taught by Joram Rozov.
 In 1992 he graduated from "Hamidrasha art college".
 Between the years 2012–2014, Abady completed his master's degree in History of Arts at the Faculty of Arts, Tel Aviv University.

+Career

 In 1995, presented Abady his first solo exhibition, "From Reality to Myth – Nijinsky," which followed the life and the image of the Russian dancer and choreographer, Vaslav Nijinsky.

 In 2000 Abady received a residency scholarship at "The Cité" in Paris.
 There he created the series, "Icon – The Golden Age," which applied Christian iconographic technique to Jewish–Israeli figures.

+Other series addressed historical-political themes (Including, "My Other Germany", "Augusta Victoria", "Back to the Levant" and "A Boomerang on Breath-Routes").In some other series, (" Icon – the Golden Age", "Marcuse, Pontormo and Me"), Abady examines the language of art itself and the aesthetic influences and relationships between Western-Christian art and Jewish-Israeli art.
+Abady's work has been shown in solo and group exhibitions in many galleries and museums in Israel and abroad.

 Abady exhibited his series the "Hannah Arendt Project" in 2005 at the Jewish Museum of Frankfurt and other places.
 In 2010, seven works from the series were presented at Beth Hatefutsoth museum in Tel Aviv in the exhibition, "Jewish Icons – Andy Warhol and Israeli artists".
 In 2006 Abady began working on "Radu," a series that concerns the late Israeli-Romanian poet and writer Radu Klapper.The series was presented in January 2012 in "Zadik Gallery" in Jaffa.

 Between the years 2007– 2008, Abady lived in Berlin and created the series "My Other Germany", The artist tells his story of German and German-Jewish history and myth.
 The series casts eighteenth- and nineteenth-century German statues and monuments (mostly from Berlin) as an allegory of twentieth-century events.
 In 2014 five works from the series were presented in Herzliya Museum of Contemporary Art in the exhibition "Back to Berlin".